zahahah/tunnelview/README.md

 - **Tunnel never leaves “Waiting for endpoint”** – Confirm the ntfy topic or fallback URL in Settings and check the diagnostics screen for the last payload. `ProxyRepository` logs every applied endpoint; look under `storage/connection_events.json`.
 - **Foreground service stopped immediately** – On Android 13+, make sure the `POST_NOTIFICATIONS` permission dialog was accepted; otherwise the OS will kill `TunnelService`.
 - **Git fallback fails with auth errors** – Validate the PEM at `DEFAULT_GIT_PRIVATE_KEY_PATH` (or the value stored in Settings) and confirm the repo URL uses the `git@` syntax so SSH keys take effect.
-- **Direct LAN keeps winning over tunnel** – Disable “Use manual endpoint” in Settings or clear `local LAN host/port` if you want to force tunnel traffic.
+- **Direct connection keeps winning over tunnel** – Disable “Use manual endpoint” in Settings or clear the direct host/port if you want to force tunnel traffic.
 - **Offline snapshot outdated** – Toggle “Cache last page” to refresh automatically, or tap the floating offline info button and hit “Force reload” once connectivity returns.
 - **App Builder missing base template** – Re-run `./gradlew assembleTemplate packageBaseTemplateApk` so `build/generated/baseTemplate/base_template_apk.tar` exists before opening the builder UI.